hfoffani/PathPlanning/README.md

 The Behavior Planning is implemented using a simple Finite State Machine with three states:
 `KEEP_LANE`, `LANE_CHANGE_LEFT`, `LANE_CHANGE_RIGHT`.

-The manouver preferences are tuned using a cost function for each action.
+The manoeuvre preferences are tuned using a cost function for each action.

-1. If the lane is free ahead it prefers to stay in it.
+1. If the lane is free, ahead it prefers to stay in it.
-1. If the lane is busy try to see if the closest lanes are free.
+1. If the lane is busy try to see if the closest ones are free.
 1. Only overtake if there is space to gain in the new lane.
 1. Prefer the left lane over the right lane to overtake a car.
 1. Do not turn left/right if the car is in the left-most/right-most lane.